awainverse/al-folio-attempt/_pages/about.md

 I'm interested in model theory as it relates to combinatorics and other fields.
 I graduated in 2018 with a B.S. in mathematics from <a href="http://pma.divisions.caltech.edu/research-and-academics/mathematics">Caltech</a>.

+In mid-2024, I will start a Hans Rademacher Instructorship (postdoc) at UPenn, working with <a href="https://www.sas.upenn.edu/~htowsner/">Henry Towsner</a>.

 I also teach at the <a href="https://circles.math.ucla.edu/circles/">Olga Radko Math Circle</a>.